 I owned the product, led design and research and created prototypes while working closely with frontend developers and engineers.

-I started by working with my immediate team to perform competitive analysis.
+I started by working with my internal team to perform competitive analysis.
 We gathered insights and inspiration from multiple sources and compiled our findings in a shared document.
-After coming up with a plan and presenting it to leadership, the next step was to develop user story.

 When creating user stories, I embrace the concept of vertical slicing.
 I break each story down into self-contained, actionable sections that describe the user interaction and expected behavior.
-I often include visual aids like wireframes and storyboards, highlight design specifications down to the pixel and sometimes include static or interactive prototypes using Adobe XD or even just plain HTML code.
+I build wireframes and storyboards, highlight design specifications down to the pixel and include static and interactive prototypes.

 Each user story is a living document meant to be iterated upon during the development cycle.
 The user story is both a guide and collaborative document where team members can comment and contribute.